thus/clipsync/README.md

 Clipboard
 ---------

-Clipsync also uses libclipboard (https://github.com/jtanx/libclipboard) for reading data from and writing data to the local clipboards.
+Clipsync uses libclipboard (https://github.com/jtanx/libclipboard) for reading data from and writing data to the local clipboards.